Jane Eyre Volume 1, Chapter 12 Summary

 - While she’s waiting for the horse to go by, Jane suddenly remembers the spooky stories Bessie used to tell her about a spirit called a "Gytrash," which could appear as a horse or dog to lost or lonely travelers.
 And then—a dog comes around the corner, looking exactly as Bessie described the Gytrash.
 But when the horse appears, the fact that it has a rider breaks the spell; the Gytrash never has a rider or a companion.
 (Hmm, who could this mysterious rider be?)

 - The horse and rider pass, and Jane starts to go on her way, but then she hears the horse slip on the ice, and horse and rider both fall.
 The dog runs about, trying to help, and finally runs over to Jane—she must be the only other person for a mile all around.

-Jane helps the gentleman up; he has sprained his ankle, but is mostly OK.
-He is thirty-five, dark and stern; Jane explains that, if he had been a handsome young man, she would have recoiled from him, but she’s able to approach him as he is.
+- Jane helps the gentleman up; he has sprained his ankle, but is mostly okay.
+He is thirty-five, dark, and stern.
+Jane explains that, if he had been a handsome young man, she would have recoiled from him, but she’s able to approach him as he is.

 - Jane insists on helping him, and he questions her about who she is; she explains that she’s the governess in Mr. Rochester’s household.
 He seems a bit surprised by this, but doesn’t explain who he is.
 (Who is he, anyway?)
 We do learn that the dog’s name is Pilot, but that’s not much help.

 - Unfortunately, Jane’s not able to catch the bridle of the spooked horse, so instead she helps the man over to the horse and lets him lean on her to remount; then they go their separate ways.
 We’ll probably never see him again, right?